 It’s a common lament amongst ghost hunters, “we love haunted cemeteries, we just can’t explain why they’re haunted…”

-I have probably gone to over 100 cemeteries around the country and have made it my mission to do an 10-year study of one particular one where phenomenon frequently occurs.
+I have probably gone to over 100 cemeteries around the country and have made it my mission to do an almost 7-year study of one particular one where phenomenon frequently occurs.
 That being said, it doesn’t make any sense to me why a cemetery would be haunted, but you know me enough to know how logical I can be about these things.

 The way I see it is the answer is within one of these explanations: